From coal to biomass? Bioenergy in Poland

-Professor Mariusz Jerzy Stolarski serves as a full time professor at the University of Warmia and Mazury in Olsztyn, Poland.
-Currently Mariusz works under the Faculty of Environmental Management and Agriculture and Centre for Bioeconomy and Renewable Energies.
-He performs research studies in the area of cultivation, productivity, usability of perennial industrial crops, as well as non-edible oil crops for multipurpose utilisation (industrial and energy), as an element of the circular Bioeconomy.
-Mariusz lead the mapping of biomass value chains for improved sustainable energy use, in the BSR for the BalticBiomass4Value project.
+Dr. Mariusz Jerzy Stolarski serves as a full time professor at the University of Warmia and Mazury in Olsztyn, Poland.
+Currently, Mariusz works in the Faculty of Environmental Management and Agriculture and the Centre for Bioeconomy and Renewable Energies.
+He performs research studies in the area of cultivation, productivity, usability of perennial industrial crops, as well as non-edible oil crops for multipurpose utilisation (industrial and energy), as an element of the circular bioeconomy.
+Mariusz lead the mapping of biomass value chains for improved sustainable energy use in the BSR for the BalticBiomass4Value project.

 It should be considered that bioenergy plays the most important role among all types of renewable energy sources (RES).
 In 2017, bioenergy in Poland accounted for 82% of all RES, and in other BSR countries such as Sweden and Estonia, the percentage of bioenergy in the total RES utilised ranges from 55 to 96% respectively.
 The percentage of utilised bioenergy in RES over the last years has been slightly decreasing due to the development of other RES, especially when considering innovations in wind and sun.
 However, bioenergy utilisation will still play the biggest role in BSR countries.

 What changes do you foresee in Poland when you consider the bioenergy sector?
 Which bioenergy products will be the most viable?
 Why?